Skip to Content

 it is most common in children between the ages of 18 months and 8 years.

 right amount of protein in the blood.
-Damaged kidneys let protein slip from the
+Protein

 blood into the urine.
-Without enough protein in the blood, fluid builds up in
+As a result, fluid builds up in

 Sometimes doctors don't know what causes it.

-have other tests to see what is causing nephrotic syndrome.
-You may also
+also have other tests to identify what is causing nephrotic syndrome.

-slowing, or preventing further kidney damage.
+slow, or prevent further kidney damage.
 The treatment you need depends on

 better and have no lasting problems.
 Often treatment is not as successful in